jpin27/wwwbs/readme.md

 # Installation

 ### Development environment
-WWWBS requires Laravel, Composer, and [npm] to run, as well as an AMP server: [Apache], MySQL, and PHP.
+WWWBS requires Laravel, Composer, and [npm] to run, as well as MySQL and PHP.

-Install [Composer](https://getcomposer.org/download/) (There's a Windows installer to make your life easier). `cd` into the directory where you `git clone`d the WWWBS repo, then install Laravel (we're making a global install just so it's more awesome):
+Install [Composer](https://getcomposer.org/download/) and [Yarn](https://yarnpkg.com/lang/en/docs/install/) (There's Windows installers to make your life easier).
+Reboot your system. `cd` into the directory where you `git clone`d the WWWBS repo, then install Laravel (we're making a global install just so it's more awesome):

 ```bash
 $ composer global require "laravel/installer"